What Is A Professional Banjo?

 The Sierra banjo is made in the US, it features 3-ply maple rims and planetary tuners.
 The characteristic ‘06-bell bronze tone ring improves the sound quality of the banjo, and it has a one-piece resonator flange.

 This is among the best professional banjos with an adjustable Deering tailpiece.
-The neck of this banjo features a satin-mahogany finishing that offers it an impressive look, while the fingerboard is produced from ebony.
+The neck of this banjo features a satin-mahogany finish that offers it an impressive look, while the fingerboard is produced from ebony.

 - Incredible sound